Nottingham High School: Curriculum

-Fees

-The school charges admission fees.
-About a tenth of pupils are supported by bursaries or scholarships giving a reduction of between 10 and 100 per cent, depending on family income.

 Media

 Some of a 1990 episode of the TV series "Boon", starring Michael Elphick, was filmed at the school, with some pupils as extras.
 The story was entitled "Bully Boys", the sixth episode of the fifth series, broadcast on 30 October 1990.
 The main playground, the Bridge Library (now the library reception), and the Valley Road playing fields were shown.

 Kevin Fear (the then school's headmaster) and certain boys, were filmed by ITV for a news story shown as part of the news programme "ITV News Central".
 Filming took place at several school locations, including the headmaster's office, various classrooms and the Lower School Library.
 The news was that the school had announced it would admit girls – for the first time in its 500-year history – from 2015/2016.